 Émilie is seasoned bilingual communications professional with experience developing and executing impactful communications and engagement strategies in the non-profit sector.
 She recently served as the Interim Communications Manager at the Canadian Public Health Association and has worked in other communications functions with such organizations as the Centretown Community Health Centre and the Seniors Health Knowledge Network. Émilie holds a Bidisciplinary Specialized Baccalaureate in Social Sciences (Sociology and Communication).
 She is a Franco-Ontarian from Ottawa and is passionate about accessibility issues and building healthy communities for all.

 Stéfanie-Madeline (SM) Leduc

 Manager of Policy & Research

-Joining the CHRA from the public service, Stéfanie-Madeline (SM) Leduc has worked on various Indigenous social policy issues over the last six years, including income assistance, health and tax policy.
-SM holds a Bachelor of Arts with Honours in Conflict Studies and Human Rights, and a Master of Arts in Conflict Studies from the University of Ottawa and Saint Paul University, where her research focused on Whole of Government approaches and stakeholder relations between humanitarian organisations and military forces.
+Joining the CHRA from the federal public service, Stéfanie-Madeline (SM) Leduc has worked on various Indigenous social policy issues over the last six years, including income assistance, health and tax policy.
+SM holds both a Bachelor of Arts with Honours and Master of Arts in Conflict Studies from the University of Ottawa.
+SM is Québequoise and First Nations (Ojibwe).

 613-594-3007 ext.
 14